gabrielbdornas/braicode/pages/contrib.md

 ## Blog Images

 We're using [imgur website](https://imgur.com/) to host our images, specially from the blog post section.
+Remember to use `.png` at the end of the imgur image link.